MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 Before you deploy the Azure Managed Lustre CSI Driver for Kubernetes, complete the following prerequisite:

-- If you haven't already created your AKS cluster, create the cluster now.
+- Create the AKS cluster, if you haven't already.
 For instructions, see [Deploy an Azure Kubernetes Service (AKS) cluster](/azure/aks/learn/quick-kubernetes-deploy-portal).

 ## Setup overview